jaammees/racer/README.md

 ![race four](https://raw.githubusercontent.com/jaammees/racer/master/media/race4.gif)

+### Ran out of time

 Last year for the js13kgames competition I spent most of the month trying to think of an idea and then only a few days making it.
 A comment on the entry was that the game was fun, but the graphics were quite simplistic.
 So this year I went with my first idea and spent the whole month making it, but most of the month was spent on graphics and the engine.
-So again, not much playtesting happened and the game seems to difficult as a result.
+So again, not much playtesting happened and the game seems too difficult as a result.

+Race two is really too difficult.
+Race three should be before race two.

+### No one reads instructions

+I had someone try the game after the submission date, he totally missed that players need to drive behind other cars to gain speed. (and that the inside of corners are faster than the outside).
+He couldn't get past race one.

+### Started using Closure Compiler too late

+I intended to always use closure compiler, but only started using it the day before.
+The code compiled but wouldn't run with the browser complaining about undefined variables.
+Instead of trying to fix this, I hacked together my own build script which replaced variables with shortened versions and then passed the whole thing through uglify.
+Getting the code down in size involved moving a lot of things into the global scope, which didn't feel great.

+## Some things that went right

+I think it looks nicer than my entry last year.
+The road effect is smooth and car controls smoothly.
+I like the car engine sound, think was quite lucky to get it on the second attempt.